 Marketplace platforms help clients find you.
 They usually offer practitioner profiles, category browsing, reviews or matching, and built-in booking.
 These can be useful if visibility is your biggest challenge, especially when you are still building a client base.
 The trade-off is that you are operating inside someone else’s ecosystem, which may mean platform fees, profile rules or stronger competition.

-Practice management tools are different.
-They help you run your business, but they do not always bring clients to you.
-They are often better for practitioners who already have a steady flow of referrals, social media enquiries or word-of-mouth demand.
+Practice management tools are more like client management or CRM systems for a wellness practice.
+They help health and wellness professionals run their business, but they do not always bring clients to you.
+They are often better for wellness businesses that already have a steady flow of referrals, social media enquiries or word-of-mouth demand.
 In that case, smoother operations may matter more than discovery.
+This software centralizes client data and can automate marketing tools.

 Some of the best platforms sit between the two.
 They combine client acquisition with booking, payments and ongoing support.
+Over 50,000 practitioners use this kind of software for wellness management.
 For many wellness professionals, that blended model is the most sustainable because it reduces the need to stitch together separate tools.

 If your work fits into a broader wellbeing journey rather than a narrow clinical category, a holistic marketplace can be a strong fit.
 These platforms are designed for practitioners who support the whole person, not just one issue in isolation.
 That is especially useful for specialists working with stress, burnout, habits, emotional resilience, movement, nutrition and personal growth, where client needs often overlap.